togatoga/togasat/README.md

 # togasat

-togasat based on minisat is a CDCL SAT Solver for programming contest.
+togasat based on minisat is a CDCL SAT Solver for programming contests.

 ## Minimum requirement C++ version
 - C++11

-## How to use as a library
+## How to use togasat as a library

 At first, include the header (or do copy & paste):